March 9, 2021 | By Laura Platero

 A PEO can help you by providing affordable benefits and taking complex and burdensome HR duties off your plate.
 A PEO handles your payroll, HR compliance, benefits administration, and so much more.
 This is all possible because of the co-employment relationship that comes with partnering with a PEO, they file your payroll taxes under their federal FEIN while you maintain control of the responsibility of the employee, they take care of the rest.

 This co-employment relationship does not take away any of your day-to-day authority and decision-making power over how your business operates and who you employ.
 But there are legal issues surrounding co-employment.
 The Internal Revenue Service (IRS) provides clarity in this model through a voluntary certification program.
 The IRS does not state a preference of any particular certified PEO but rather provides certain minimum standards a PEO must meet and maintain to hold certification.
 Because CPEOs meet these standards, they are able to take advantage of some perks that are not available to non-certified PEOs.
+In the end, it becomes a question of whether to go with a certified vs. non-certified PEO.

 When you handle your own payroll and taxes, you file under your FEIN.
 But when you partner with a PEO, they file your taxes under their FEIN, so it may not be clear which company receives any tax credits.